aapletenev/CP-meta-study/README.md

 # Choice Probabilities Review: Analysis Replication

 This repository contains the core statistical analysis scripts and data underlying our manuscript submitted to *eLife*.
+The preprint could be find here https://www.biorxiv.org/content/10.64898/2026.06.08.730961v1

 ---